Skip to main content

 Project release of times

 The checkbox Project release of times activates an additional release stage for recorded times.
-As long as the setting is active, the regular Account status of a time becomes the Project release: A time is considered released only after a project lead has explicitly set the status to Released.
+Project managers use it to release project times before they are invoiced.
+As long as the setting is active, the regular Account status of a time becomes the Project release: A time is considered released only after a project lead has explicitly set the status to released.

 How project leads set the release in the application: